-Often organic and architectural, her cloths are the result of a methodical and carefully contemplated juxtaposition of warp and weft yarns, introducing tension and space in an unexpected manner.
-Her construct expressive, three dimensional surfaces, often introducing layers to cause controlled distortion elsewhere within the piece.
-Every piece, an evidential stage in my journey to move ideas of woven cloth away from the flat planes of fabric.
-I expect each one to comfortably inhabit it’s own undefined space.
+Often organic and architectural, her clothes are the result of a methodical and carefully contemplated juxtaposition of warp and weft yarns, introducing tension and space in an unexpected manner.
+Her constructed, expressive, three dimensional surfaces often introduce layers to cause controlled distortion elsewhere within the piece.
+Every piece, an evidential stage in her journey to move ideas of woven cloth away from the flat planes of fabric.
+She expects each one to comfortably inhabit its own undefined space.

 Her aim for every piece is to provoke inquiry and reflection.
 They are designed to invite the observer to query their own ideas about cloth and to consider the potential therein.
 Each piece is individually unique.